UQ-GTFLEO/BandstopFilterDesigner/README.md

 # BandstopFilterDesigner
+# WIP
-WIPSimple designer of a band-stop FSS filter with great out of band characte
+Simple designer of a band-stop FSS filter with great out of band characteristics